 Stale data

 If a smart contract is self-destructed or deactivated, the data generated by the smart contract will stay in the ledger for the lifetime of the ledger.

-However, smart contract logic and code shall be stored in a secure way within the ledger to keep the record of the operations performed on the data in the past (for example, strategies discussed in clause 6.2.9).
+Smart contract logic and code shall be stored in a secure way within the ledger to keep the record of the operations performed on the data in the past (for example, strategies discussed in clause 6.2.9).

 Updates

 Smart contracts will be updated, as required.
+Requirements and considerations for smart contract updates are given in clause 9.

 These updates shall maintain the standard fields flow such as continuous and correct versioning.
+Smart contract updates are discussed in clause 9.

 The following ways a smart contract can be updated:

+Creation after destruct: Smart contract cannot be reinstated after destruct.
+But, it is possible that some form a connected contract

-Creation after self-destruct: If a smart contract is self-destructed, and a new version of the smart contract is created, it will also be categorized as an update to the contract.
+If a smart contract is destructed, and a new version of the smart contract is created, it will also be categorized as an update to the contract.
 In such cases, it should maintain the versioning sequence of the prior smart contract.
-That is, for example, if the self-destructed smart contract was v0.0.1, then the newly created contract shall be v0.0.2.
+That is, for example, if the destructed smart contract was v0.0.1, then the newly created contract shall be v0.0.2.

 Update with new parameters: If a smart contract is terminated (clause 6.2.2) and executed again with new parameters.
 In such cases, the version number shall remain same but Execution ID (clause 6.2.13) changes.

-Standard Fields
+Smart Contract Fields

+A smart contract is initialised with some data, typically this data identifies the smart contracts.
+In a smart contracts two types of fields:

+Mandatory fields – These fields shall be the part of a smart contract

+Optional fields – owner/governance many introduce bespoke fields to serve the purpose of a smart contract

-Mandatory Fields:
+Mandatory Fields

-Fixed/Permanent:
+Every smart contract shall include both fixed and parameterised fields

+Developers/testers shall ensure that all the mandatory fields listed below are included in the smart contract before deployment.

+Fixed/Permanent

-These fields are set at the time of the deployment.
-In special or exception circumstances (e.g., malfunctioning of the contract), some of the fields may be updated with the discretion of the governance.
+Smart contracts are required to have the following fields.
+These fields are set at the time of the deployment

 Contract ID – an internal identity of smart contract.
 This identity is allocated by the governance of the PDL.
-E.g., LedgerID: ContractID: OwnerID
+Following are fields are three elements of a contract ID.
+ContractID = LedgerID:OwnerID:ContractIdentifier

+Ledger Identity (LedgerID)

+Owner Identity (OwnerID)

+Contract Identifier

+NOTE: Contract identifier is different than Contract ID

+NOTE: Contract Identifier is a unique identifier represents the contract in a PDL.

-Ledger ID – Every ledger shall be identified by a unique ID, all the regulated ledgers should be assigned an ID by the relevant authorities (such as governance or the owner) e.g., CompanyID: ReigonID
+Ledger ID – Every ledger shall be identified by a unique identity; all the regulated ledgers should be assigned an ID by the relevant authorities (such as governance or the owner).

+Following fields are required to be included in a Ledger ID:

+Region Identity (ReigonID) (e.g. GB, IT)

+Company Identity (CompanyID) (Company or organisation node in a PDL assigned ID)

+e.g., ReigonID:CompanyID

 Owner ID – Typically a smart contract should be owned by the governance and borrowed/leased to users of the PDL.
 However, it is possible that some users wish to install customised contracts for specific purposes.
 In both the cases, the owner ID should be the mandatory section of a smart contract.

-Start time (Governance-defined clock) – the start time of the contract, that is time when the contract is deployed in the ledger and is different from the execution/invocation time of the ledger.
+Start time (Governance-defined clock) – the start time of the contract, that is , time when the contract is deployed in the ledger and is different from the execution/invocation time of the ledger.